Watch misni sdedn nises

 How DRM Technology Works

-- Encoding Process – Before distribution, digital content is encrypted using advanced cryptographic algorithms such as AES (Advanced Encryption Standard).
-This makes the content unreadable to unauthorized users.
+• Encoding the Content: Before distribution, the content is encrypted using industry-grade algorithms like AES (Advanced Encryption Standard).
+This ensures that the file is unusable to anyone without permission.

 Types of DRM Technologies